oracle-samples/oracle-db-examples/CONTRIBUTING.md

 # Contributing to oracle-db-examples

-*Copyright (c) 2017, Oracle and/or its affiliates.
+*Copyright (c) 2023, Oracle and/or its affiliates.
 All rights reserved.*

 Pull requests can be made under
 [The Oracle Contributor Agreement](https://www.oracle.com/technetwork/community/oca-486395.html) (OCA).

-For pull requests to be accepted into oracle-db-examples, the bottom of your commit message must have the following line using your name and e-mail address as it appears in the OCA Signatories list.
+For pull requests to be accepted into this repository, the bottom of your commit message must have the following line using your name and e-mail address as it appears in the OCA Signatories list.